Aquaponics Library

 Date: Thu, 14 Jan 1999

-eat the stuff you feed them, they eat bacteria that break down
+worms don't eat the stuff you feed them, they eat bacteria that break down the

-good web site and supplier for real Eisenia foetida worms can be
+and supplier for real Eisenia foetida worms can be found at

 Good luck.